-Editor note: FFS whether to add a new table on measurement delay for UE incapable of [capability of measurement with RTD>CP]

-Editor’s Note: The section may be further updated based any newly achieved agreements.

 Measurement restrictions described in the following clauses apply when UE is performing L1-RSRP measurement on neighbor cell(s) without measurement gap.

 Unless explicitly stated, the SSB to be measured for L1-RSRP measurement is transmitted from neigbor cell(s).